Maryushi3/ChunithmIO-Lightning-Model/README.md

 ### Ground Slider

 The Ground Slider is an RS232 device and can be connected directly to the PC for native use.
 This repo contains a python script to help verify correct wiring.
 See `slidertest` folder readme for more info.
-It's the best to keep the slider connected to a `COM1` port.
+It's the best to keep the slider connected to the `COM1` port.

 ## Pinout